 Uncut Gems (2019)

-Uncut Gems is in no way a comedy, and Sandler proves to be up to the task of changing genres in this thriller that hit theaters in a limited release in 2019 before arriving later on Netflix.
+Uncut Gems is not a comedy, and Sandler proves to be up to changing genres in this thriller that hit theaters in a limited release in 2019 before arriving later on Netflix.

 Benny Safdie and Josh Safdie had previously created a dark and disturbing thriller where they changed everything people knew about Twilight actor Robert Pattinson in Good Time.
 It made sense that Sandler would trust them in Uncut Gems.